CRTandKDU/TRS80/README.md

 Experimental implementations for the [Chacha stream cipher](http://cr.yp.to/chacha.html) and scalar multiplication on the elliptic curve [Curve25519](http://cr.yp.to/ecdh.html#curve25519-paper) for the TRS-80 are provided respectively as `chacha.cas` and `ecctrs.cas`.

+Implementations of several variants of the [Keccak sponge function family](http://keccak.noekeon.org/), and recent winner of the SHA-3 competition are also presented.
+States of size 200, 400, 800 and 1600 bits only are implemented in respectively `kcktrs8.cas`, `kcktrs16.cas`, `kcktrs32.cas`, and `kcktrs64.cas` cassette files.

 These implementations, detailed discussion and experimental results are published in the Cryptology ePrint Archive as [TRS-80 with a grain of salt](http://eprint.iacr.org/2013/546).

 ### Running CHACHA